guusgrimbergen/Bachelor-End-Project/README.txt

                 - evalPerf.m

 Save code and datasets in the same directory.
 Simply run the main.m file and follow the instructions from the dialog boxes.
+More detailed explaination can be found in code's documentation.